Are Roadside Memorials a Hazard?

 It seems, in other words, like one of those “in-between areas,” as Hans Monderman put it, in Traffic: Neither limited-access highway nor low-speed residential area.
 Instead, you have a high-speed road going through an increasingly dense environment — the “traffic world,” as Hans put it, plunging like a knife into the social world.
 The authorities in question now plan to install a traffic light at that particular intersection, a typical standard response to a serious crash.
 Will they do so at every intersection along that road, or only the intersection where the crash occurred?
 Is a traffic light an appropriate response?
 Would a road diet on that very wide-looking road, and a series of roundabouts, have created an entirely safer situation — i.e., the truck would have had to slow to navigate the intersection — that might have prevented the first deadly crash that inspired the memorial, as well as the following fatal crash that is now being blamed on the memorial?

 I’d be curious if anyone can shed any further local knowledge — or has thoughts about memorials in general.

 (Thanks to Gerry)

 This entry was posted on Tuesday, July 14th, 2009 at 4:21 pm and is filed under Traffic Culture, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.